stormytuna/TheMessageFromRelaySpace/README.md

 A mod for the game [The Message from Deep Space](https://store.steampowered.com/app/4080030/The_Message_from_Deep_Space/) that allows players to communicate over the [Deep Space Communication Relay](https://dscr.dixonary.co.uk/) in-game.

-TRfDS is in beta currently.
-Expect things to break.

 ## Installation
-Before you install, it is highly, **highly** recommended you complete the game first!
+Before you install, it is highly, **highly**, recommended you complete the game first!
+The Relay will not show up until you have, to prevent your playthrough of TMfDS being spoiled.

 ### Thunderstore